POLYSTYRENE EPS GRAFIT 10mm

 What to Order Next — Pack Sizes, Lead Times, Compatible Components

-One pack of 60 boards covers 30 m² of reveal and junction detailing — typically enough for all openings on a three-bedroom semi-detached retrofit with 5 to 10 % cutting margin.
+One pack of 60 boards covers 30 m² of reveal and junction detailing, typically enough for all openings on a three-bedroom semi-detached retrofit with 5 to 10 % cutting margin.
 Pair the order with the matching adhesive from the EPS adhesives and basecoats range and the appropriate short fixing plug from the fixing accessories range if the specification calls for mechanical retention.
-UK warehouse stock supports next-working-day dispatch on full-pack quantities ordered before midday, so the reveal material arrives with the rest of the EWI consignment rather than as a separate delivery.
+Renders World holds UK warehouse stock for next-working-day dispatch on full-pack quantities ordered before midday, so the reveal material arrives with the rest of the EWI consignment rather than as a separate delivery.

 FAQ — EPS Grafit 10 mm Coverage, Compatibility, Installation